ModelDriven/ConceptLibraries/README.md

 It utilizes the "Semantic Information Modeling for Federation" specification, a draft standard in progress at the Object Management Group.
 Many of the concepts are derived from work on threat and risk information sharing, but the concept library is not specific to that purpose.

+There are currently two SMIF based concept libraries, FIBO and the federated concept library.

-The concept library glossary can be found here: http://models.modeldriven.org/concepts/ConceptLibraryGlossary.html
+The federated concept library glossary can be found here: http://models.modeldriven.org/concepts/ConceptLibraryGlossary.html

-A web view of the concept library is available on: http://models.modeldriven.org/concepts/ConceptLibrary.html
+A web view of the federated concept library is available on: http://models.modeldriven.org/concepts/ConceptLibrary.html

-An OWL/RDF for of the concept library can be found here: (in progress)
+An OWL/RDF for of the federated concept library can be found here: (in progress)

+The Financial Business Ontology can be found here: https://spec.edmcouncil.org/fibo/

 The SMIF Specification is available here: https://github.com/ModelDriven/SIMF/